The Perfect Summer Dessert

 - Preheat oven to 400°F and spray a 2 quart baking dish with non stick spray and set aside.

-- Mix the berries: In a large bowl, mix together the berries, maple syrup, cinnamon, vanilla, sea salt lemon juice and tapioca flour with a rubber spatula or wooden spoon.
-Add mixture to the prepared baking dish and set aside.7 cups berries, 1/4 cup pure maple syrup, 1 teaspoon cinnamon, 1 teaspoon vanilla, ½ teaspoon sea salt, 1 tablespoon lemon juice, 2 tablespoons tapioca flour or arrowroot starch
+- In a large mixing bowl, mix together the berries, flour, brown sugar, cinnamon, vanilla, and salt.
+Add mixture to the prepared baking dish and set aside.7 cups berries, 1/4 cup light brown sugar, 1 teaspoon cinnamon, 1 teaspoon vanilla extract, ½ teaspoon kosher salt, 1/4 cup gluten-free flour

-- Bake: Bake in the pre-heated oven for 35-40 minutes.
-Begin checking the crisp at 35 minutes to avoid over-browning.
+- Bake in the pre-heated oven for 40-45 minutes or until the crumble topping is golden brown and the edges are bubbling.
+Begin checking the crisp at 35 minutes and cover with foil if needed to avoid over-browning.
 Allow to cool slightly and serve warm with whipped cream or ice cream.

 Notes